adalfarus/shaper/README.md

 # shaper
- Create a target image from given shapes like triangles, cubes, circles, ...
+ Create a target image from given shapes like triangles, cubes, circles, ... .
+There are two kinds of **images that work best**, **Highly Detailed Images:** These images have lots of fine details and intricate features.
+When blurred, the details still hold enough information to create a recognizable image and **Very Simple Images:** These images have clear, distinct shapes and minimal elements.
+Even when blurred, the simplicity makes them easy to recreate.
+The **worst image** you can give it is one where **color changes are not small enough to be ignored but still too complex**, making it difficult to use the basic shapes effectively.

 <p float="center">
   <img src="/from_image.png" width="41%" />